094459/newsletter-oss-projects/README.md

 Evaluating large language models (LLM) is challenging due to their broad capabilities and the inadequacy of existing benchmarks in measuring human preferences.
 To address this, strong LLMs are used as judges to evaluate these models on more open-ended questions.
 The agreement between LLM judges and human preferences has been verified by introducing two benchmarks: Multi Turn (MT)-bench, a multi-turn question set, and Chatbot Arena, a crowdsourced battle platform.
 The results reveal that strong LLM judges can match both controlled and crowdsourced human preferences well, achieving over 80% agreement, the same level of agreement between humans This makes LLM-as-a-judge a scalable and explainable way to approximate human preferences, which are otherwise very expensive to obtain. (#197)

+**fmbench-orchestrator**

+[fmbench-orchestrator](https://aws-oss.beachgeek.co.uk/467) this repo is a tool designed to automate the deployment and management of FMBench for benchmarking on Amazon EC2, Amazon SageMaker and Amazon Bedrock.
+In case of benchmarking on EC2, we could benchmark on multiple instances simultaneously, and these instances can be of different instance types (so you could run g6e, p4de and a trn1 instances via the same config file), in different AWS regions and also test multiple FMBench config files.
+This orchestrator automates the creation of Security Groups, Key Pairs, EC2 instances, runs FMBench for a specific config, retrieves the results, and shuts down the instances after completion.
+Thus it simplifies the benchmarking process (no more manual creation of SageMaker Notebooks, EC2 instances and cleanup, downloading results folder) and ensures a streamlined and scalable workflow.
+Very detailed README that provides much more details on how this works. (#205)

 **fm-leaderboarder**

 [fm-leaderboarder](https://aws-oss.beachgeek.co.uk/3sf) provides resources to help you benchmark against the growing number of different models to help you find the best LLM for your own business use case based on your own tasks, prompts, and data. (#194)